 So in case you’re in a hide-and-seek situation with God today because you know you just did something heartbreaking to God, know that He is continually pursuing you.
 He never stops and He never gets tired of asking “Where are you, my child?” despite the biggest mistake you’ve ever done against Him.

 He wants to meet you and welcome you again.
 Because your sins?
 He doesn’t even pay attention to them, nor see them.
-He sees past through them, and looks at His beloved son, our saviour, living in your heart.
+He sees past through them, and looks at His beloved Son, our savior, Jesus Christ, living in your heart.
 He delights in you because Jesus, our ultimate filter, is already inside you.

 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.Galatians 2:20 ESV